achyudh/espalier/README.md

 # Espalier
 A feed-forward neural network library that uses the computational graph approach to compute the gradients.
 This library supports ANNs of arbitrary size as defined by the user.

+> Espalier is the horticultural and ancient agricultural practice of controlling woody plant growth for the production of fruit, by pruning and tying branches to a frame. - Wikipedia

 ![Computational Graph](https://colah.github.io/posts/2015-08-Backprop/img/tree-eval-derivs.png)

 ## Getting Started: